 Texts are recorded for quality assurance and statistical purposes.
-Any information shared with our responders through CSPS is kept confidential.
+Any information shared with our responders through Talk Suicide is kept confidential.
 We do not share your information with any third parties unless sharing it with emergency services for your safety.

 Talk Suicide does not charge texters.
 It is free to access as many times as you need if you are experiencing a crisis.
 Depending on your carrier, standard text messaging rates may apply.
 Please contact your telephone provider for more information.